Clustered Federated Learning based on Nonconvex Pairwise Fusion: Performance evaluation

-\textit{Hyperparameter.} We randomly split the data on each device into an 80\% training set and a 20\% testing set, where the training set is used to train models, and the testing set is to make predictions.
+\textbf{Hyperparameter.} We randomly split the data on each device into an 80\% training set and a 20\% testing set, where the training set is used to train models, and the testing set is to make predictions.
 We further divide the training set for each device into $ 80\%$ for training and $ 20\% $ for validation, where the validation set is used to select hyperparameters.
 For {CFL}, we tune $\varepsilon_1$ in the range $[0,1]$ and $\varepsilon_2$ in the range $[\varepsilon_1,10\varepsilon_1]$, as suggested in \cite{Sattler2021}.
 For {FPFC} and {FPFC-$\ell_1$}, we tune $\lambda$ in the range $[0,5]$ to achieve the lowest {RMSE} on the validation set for H\&BF and $[0,1]$ to achieve the highest {Acc} for all synthetic data, MNIST and FMNIST.
-Here, for a fair comparison, we do not adopt the warmup tuning scheme, and we discuss the advantages of different tuning strategies later.
+For a fair comparison, we do not adopt the warmup tuning scheme, but we discuss the advantages of different tuning strategies later.
 In addition, we set $\rho=1$, $a=3.7$, and $\xi=10^{-4}$.
-For {IFCA}, we implement gradient averaging in local updates and give the correct number of clusters in advance.
+For IFCA, we implement gradient averaging in local updates and give the correct number of clusters in advance.
+For PACFL, there is a threshold controlling the number of clusters and we tune it in a range that depends upon different datasets.
 For all algorithms, each device performs 10 epochs of local GD updates for all synthetic data, 20 epochs for H\&BF, and SGD updates for 10 epochs and a batch size of 100 for MNIST and FMNIST.
 The learning rates are 0.1 for all synthetic data and 0.01 for H\&BF.
 For MNIST and FMNIST, we initialize the learning rate to 0.01 and multiply it by 0.9 for every 5 communication rounds.
 For each dataset, we randomly sample $30\%\sim 50\%$ devices to perform the local update at each communication round.

-\subsection{Performance Comparison}
+\subsection{Performance comparison}